 There are following possible reasons that may lead a digital camera to pop up message showing CF card has unsupported file system and disable you to access files stored on the card:

 What mentioned above are common causes that can result in CF card unsupported file system.
 Sometimes, PC may say CF card has unknown file system or RAW file system.
-It does not matter why your camera says CF card has unsupported file system, it is possible to restore inaccessible data of the CF card.
+It does not matter why your camera says CF card has unsupported file system, it is possible to do inaccessible CF card recovery.

-A useful way is to use iCare Data Recovery to extract all files from the inaccessible CF card when it turns to RAW format. iCare Data Recovery is able to recover pictures, videos, documents, music, etc off different CF card like SanDisk, Toshiba, Transcend, Samsung, Kingston, etc. It recovers files when CF card has RAW file system, unsupported file system or unknown file system.
-Now, follow the steps below to recover files from CF card:
+A useful way is to use iCare Data Recovery Pro to extract all files from the inaccessible CF card when it turns to RAW format. iCare Data Recovery is able to recover pictures, videos, documents, music, etc off different CF card like SanDisk, Toshiba, Transcend, Samsung, Kingston, etc. It recovers files when CF card has RAW file system, unsupported file system or unknown file system.
+Now, download the compact flash card recovery software and follow the steps below to recover files from CF card:

 Step1.
 Select Scan Mode

 You can select "Deep Scan Recovery" mode to restore files from CF card when your digital camera reports the card has unsupported file system.

 Step2.
 Select CF card to scan